 GREGORY DOUMA, Artistic Director/Director of Bel Canto North, has directed choirs at the middle school, high school, college and adult levels for 15 years.
 He received his training at Luther College (Bachelor of Arts) and the University of Iowa (Master of Arts).
 Greg is active as an adjudicator, clinician and soloist throughout the state.
-Choirs under his direction have performed at Minnesota Music Educators Association clinics (2006 and 2009), the Luther College Dorian Choral Invitational (2006), the ACDA of MN Fall Conference (2010), the North-Central ACDA Conference (2010) and have collaborated with Chanticleer, the Minnesota Chorale and Vocalessence.
+Choirs under his direction have performed at Minnesota Music Educators Association clinics (2006 and 2009), the Luther College Dorian Choral Invitational (2006), the ACDA of MN Fall Conference (2010), the North-Central ACDA Conference (2010 and 2014) and have collaborated with Chanticleer, the Minnesota Chorale and Vocalessence.
 In 2005, he was recognized as Outstanding Young Choral Director of the Year by the Minnesota chapter of the American Choral Directors Association.
 For several years, Greg has sung in the Oregon Bach Festival Chorus and was on the teaching staff for the Festival's Youth Choral Academy under the direction of Dr. Anton Armstrong.
 Greg has served as Repertoire and Standards Chair for Male Choirs for the North-Central Division of ACDA.
 Greg directs vocal music at Eastview High School in Apple Valley, where he directs five choirs, teaches voice lessons and directs the annual musical extravaganza, Bravo!.

 KARI DOUMA, Director of Prima Voce North, has directed choirs with singers age 8 to 18.
 In addition to over 14 years of teaching in the public school system, Kari maintains a private voice studio and serves as Repertoire and Standards Chair for Women's Choirs for ACDA of MN.
 She is also a past Editor for the professional publication, Star of the North, a job for which she was recognized at the ACDA National Convention in Miami (winner of Large State Newsletter of the Year).
 Kari received her Bachelor's degree at Luther College with Weston Noble, Sandra Peter and Timothy Peter and her master's degree from St. Mary's University.
 Kari directs vocal music at Eastview High School, where she leads five choirs, teaches voice lessons and directs vocal music for the school's award-winning musical theater program.